Nash equilibrium in a singular stochastic game between two renewable power producers with price impact: One-step game

-This means that we can characterize $I^i$ by the geometric properties of the locus of points \eqref{eq:onestep_1}, depending on $A(x)$, i.e. a linear function of the price.
+} This means that we can characterize a {Nash equilibrium $I=({I^1},I^2)$} by the geometric properties of the locus of points {of the expressions in} \eqref{eq:onestep_1}, depending on $A(x)$, which is a linear function of the price.
 Let us first consider the intersection of the lines